 What is Hemp Extract? – Conversations about hemp and CBD products seem to be popping up everywhere.
 But between what you’ve heard on the local news or online, what’s true?
 What is hemp extract, and how does it differ from CBD isolate?

-This is why hemp extract is an ingredient in many wellness and beauty products.
+It’s made from the seeds, stalk, and flower of the hemp plant.
+To create hemp extract, the aerial parts of the hemp plant are mixed with a solvent and put under pressure.The extract contains vital phytocannabinoids that engage the endocannabinoid system.
+This is why it is an ingredient in many wellness and beauty products.
 Hemp extract contains minerals, like iron, zinc, and potassium.
 It also contains Vitamin E as well as Omega 3 fatty acids and essential antioxidants.

-Hemp extracts contain CBD along with many other cannabinoids.
+It can contain CBD along with many other cannabinoids.
 Sometimes, this is also referred to as “full spectrum CBD.”
 Many cannabis advocates argue that the combination of cannabinoids allows for great bioavailability.
 That being said, full spectrum extracts can contain trace amounts of THC, which can be problematic for some users – there’s no guarantee you’ll pass a drug test.
 In addition, hemp extract can also have a very earthy, and oftentimes unpleasant taste.

 To address the argument that full spectrum oils are superior, CBD isolate can be combined with terpenes, which have also been found to increased bioavailability and enhance CBD’s effects.
 Nanotechnology has also been applied to CBD isolate, which makes it easier for the body to process and distribute CBD.

-Both hemp extracts and CBD isolate cater to the endocannabinoid system.
+CBD isolate is also seen as more versatile; because it doesn’t have an unpleasant taste, CBD isolate can easily be integrated into any DIY recipe.
+Both cater to the endocannabinoid system.
 Regardless of the type of products you decide to use, your CB1 and CB2 receptors will be ready for action.